Tema General Hospital

 Tema General Hospital is a Ghanaian hospital located in Tema.

+Tema General Hospital is specifically located at the Tema Metropolitan district.

 History

 In 1954, the Tema General Hospital was constructed to provide health services for workers who constructed the Tema Harbour.
 It was later handed over to the government for public use.
 It serves the communities of Nungua, Sakumono, Tema and Dangme West.